vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

      This new lua script will
        - Access the COUNTER_DB for already available counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES,
          and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si representing codewords with i symbol errors where i ranges from 0 to 15 in case of RS-544 FEC.
+       - Compute both observed and predicted FEC FLR per port.
-       - Store the computed FEC FLR (observed and predicted) and previous redis counter values back to the redis DB.
+       - Store the computed FEC FLR values and the previous Redis counter values back into the Redis DB.
-       - Compute the FEC FLR on each port once in every 'port_stat POLL_INTERVAL * FEC_FLR_INTERVAL_FACTOR' secs, where FEC_FLR_INTERVAL_FACTOR is fetched from FLEX_COUNTER_DB.
+       - Perform the FEC FLR computation on each port once every `port_stat POLL_INTERVAL * FEC_FLR_INTERVAL_FACTOR` seconds, where FEC_FLR_INTERVAL_FACTOR is retrieved from the FLEX_COUNTER_DB.

    + portsorch.cpp
-     - Link "port_flr.lua" script as a plugin to existing PORT_STAT_COUNTER_FLEX_COUNTER_GROUP along with "port_rates.lua".
+     - Link the new "port_flr.lua" script as a plugin to the existing PORT_STAT_COUNTER_FLEX_COUNTER_GROUP, alongside "port_rates.lua".

    + flexcounterorch.cpp
-     - Enhance "FlexCounterOrch" to update FEC_FLR_INTERVAL_FACTOR from CONFIG_DB to the FLEX_COUNTER_DB.
+     - Enhance "FlexCounterOrch" to propagate FEC_FLR_INTERVAL_FACTOR from CONFIG_DB to FLEX_COUNTER_DB.

  * Utilities Common changes:

    + portstat.py:
-     - The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR and FEC_FLR_PREDICTED columns.
+     - Enhance the `portstat` command with the `-f` option (used by the CLI command `show interfaces counters fec-stats`) to include the FEC_FLR and FEC_FLR_PREDICTED columns.

    + counterpoll/main.py:
-     - A new argument `fec-flr-interval-factor` will be added to exisiting "counterpoll port" command.
+     - Add a new argument `fec-flr-interval-factor` to the exisiting `counterpoll port` command.

      ```
      root@sonic:~$ counterpoll port --help